AlexandreDecan/sismic/docs/advancedtopics/semantics.rst

 These methods are called directly (or not) by :py:class:`~sismic.interpreter.Interpreter.execute_once`.

-Consider looking at the source of :py:class:`~sismic.interpreter.Interpreter.execute_once` to understand how these methods are related and organized.
+.. seealso:: Consider looking at the source of :py:class:`~sismic.interpreter.Interpreter.execute_once` to understand
+    how these methods are related and organized.